cicakhq/potato/docs/INSTALL.md

-The default settings for the CouchDB, RabbitMQ and memcached should work out of the box without any changes, but for security reasons it may be advisable to preotect these services with passwords.
+The default settings for the CouchDB, RabbitMQ and memcached should work out of the box without any changes, but for security reasons it may be advisable to protect these services with passwords.
 However, it is also assumed that these services are firewalled off from any external users.